This week, I have the pleasure, and believe me, it’s definitely a pleasure, to knit with Universal Yarn Bella Cash.

 Bella Cash is spun from fine merino wool, nylon, and cashmere.
 Cashmere is one of those fibers which, even in as small an amount as 10% cashmere, creates a yarn that is soft and cushiony, while still maintaining its integrity.
 In other words, Bella Cash doesn’t pill or fall apart.
 The nylon is there to strengthen the merino’s more delicate nature and to lower the overall cost of the yarn.

 My background in linguistics had me curious about the name Bella Cash.
 Bella is Italian or Spanish and it comes from its Latin root “bellus”, which means fair, beautiful, or fine, which this yarn definitely is.
 Now, I realize that “Cash” is a short form of cashmere, but it’s also a play on words with regard to the high value of this luxury fiber.
 The word “cash” comes from the Latin “capsa” which means box.
 The association with money comes from the use of the money box, as in the French “caisse” or the Italian “cassa” which means “money in hand” or “coin”.
 Bella Cash is the perfect name for this yarn as it captures its value and beauty.

-This week I’ll swatch with this yarn and explore some more of its virtues and possible uses.
+This week I’ll swatch with Universal Yarn Bella Cash and explore some more of its virtues and possible uses.